louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 Introduction

-Chronic throat symptoms, including cough, dysphonia, dysphagia, globus sensation and throat clearing, are frequently encountered in outpatient clinics.Differential diagnoses for these bothersome symptoms intersect multiple specialties, including otolaryngology, gastroenterology and respiratory medicine.However, identifying a definitive organic cause is often challenging for these symptoms, even with extensive evaluations.
+Chronic throat symptoms, including cough, dysphonia, dysphagia, globus sensation and throat clearing, are frequently encountered in outpatient clinics.
+Differential diagnoses for these bothersome symptoms intersect multiple specialties, including otolaryngology, gastroenterology and respiratory medicine.
+However, identifying a definitive organic cause is often challenging for these symptoms, even with extensive evaluations.

 Scenarios involving unexplained chronic throat symptoms (UCTS) present a dilemma for clinicians, as they contend with clinical ambiguity and unclear management directions.
 Their aetiology and pathophysiology though widely postulated continue to have unresolved clinical correlations.
-Current research frequently polarises rather than unites, with conclusions confounded by diverse clinical taxonomies and specialty concepts.Consequently, cohesive, evidence-driven guidelines for UCTS remain absent.
+Current research frequently polarises rather than unites, with conclusions confounded by diverse clinical taxonomies and specialty concepts.
+Consequently, cohesive, evidence-driven guidelines for UCTS remain absent.

-There is no common terminology adopted for clinical presentations involving UCTS,which hinders precise prevalence estimates.
-Notwithstanding, UCTS is estimated to constitute a significant burden in primary careand often necessitate additional specialist evaluations.While often overlooked in the absence of clinical red flags,these symptoms are associated with significant morbidity, indicating a potentially under-recognised public health issue.
+There is no common terminology adopted for clinical presentations involving UCTS, which hinders precise prevalence estimates.
+Notwithstanding, UCTS is estimated to constitute a significant burden in primary careand often necessitate additional specialist evaluations.
+While often overlooked in the absence of clinical red flags, these symptoms are associated with significant morbidity, indicating a potentially under-recognised public health issue.

 In response to this area of need, we assembled a collaborative team of otolaryngology and gastroenterology specialists with the goal of providing a concise appraisal of aetiological and pathophysiological concepts in this field, including existing terminologies and their clinical implications.
 A key objective was to review the evidence and outcomes of existing single specialty-led approaches to UCTS diagnosis and management.